Laurel and Hardy: Posthumous revivals and popular culture

-Since the 1930s, the works of Laurel and Hardy have been released again in numerous theatrical reissues, television revivals (broadcast, especially public television and cable), 16 mm and 8 mm home movies, feature-film compilations and home video.
-After Stan Laurel's death in 1965, there were two major motion-picture tributes: Laurel and Hardy's Laughing '20s was Robert Youngson's compilation of the team's silent-film highlights, and The Great Race was a large-scale salute to slapstick that director Blake Edwards dedicated to "Mr. Laurel and Mr. Hardy".
-For many years the duo were impersonated by Jim MacGeorge (as Laurel) and Chuck McCann (as Hardy) in children's TV shows and television commercials for various products.
+Since the 1930s, the works of Laurel and Hardy have been reissued in numerous theatrical revivals, television airings (particularly on public and cable television), 16 mm and 8 mm home movies, feature-film compilations, and home video.
+After Stan Laurel's death in 1965, two major motion-picture tributes were released: Laurel and Hardy's Laughing '20s, a compilation of the team's silent-film highlights by Robert Youngson, and The Great Race (1965), a large-scale salute to slapstick dedicated by director Blake Edwards to "Mr. Laurel and Mr. Hardy".
+The duo were later impersonated by Jim MacGeorge (as Laurel) and Chuck McCann (as Hardy) in children's television shows and commercials for various products.

-Numerous colorized versions of copyright-free Laurel and Hardy features and shorts have been reproduced by a multitude of production studios.
-Although the results of adding color were often in dispute, many popular titles are currently only available in the colorized version.
-The color process often affects the sharpness of the image, with some scenes being altered or deleted, depending on the source material used.
-Their film Helpmates was the first film to undergo the process and was released by Colorization Inc., a subsidiary of Hal Roach Studios, in 1983.
-Colorization was a success for the studio and Helpmates was released on home video with the colorized version of The Music Box in 1986.
+Numerous colorized versions of Laurel and Hardy features and shorts have been reproduced by several studios.
+The process was introduced in 1983 by Colorization, Inc., in partnership with Hal Roach Studios, then a Canadian concern licensing its name and films.
+Early efforts included Helpmates, Way Out West, and The Music Box, which were released to television and issued on VHS.
+Most of the team's sound shorts were ultimately colorized for distribution in Europe.
+The pixel-based color process and conversion from the American NTSC system to the European PAL system often affected image sharpness, so since 2011, video distributors have issued the original black-and-white editions.

 There are three Laurel and Hardy museums.
-One is in Laurel's birthplace, Ulverston, United Kingdom and another one is in Hardy's birthplace, Harlem, Georgia, United States.
+One is in Laurel's birthplace of Ulverston, England, another is in Hardy's birthplace of Harlem, Georgia, United States, and the third is in Solingen, Germany.